jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 The perimeter of a triangular garden is 24 feet.
 The lengths of two sides are four feet and nine feet.
 How long is the third side?
 - 24 = 4 + 9 + x
   - 11

+# 3.36
+The area of a triangular church window is 90 square meters.
+The base of the window is 15 meters.
+What is the window’s height?